Optimization with Constraint Learning: A Framework and Survey: General Description of Framework

 Data collection or generation can take place either in a single run or in multiple runs.
 Performing data collection multiple times can make the learning and optimization process more accurate.
-For example if the simulation of a process from which data is obtained takes several hours, then the choice of input parameters to the simulator might need to be carefully considered.
-Adaptive DoCE techniques such as those in \citep{CROMBECQ2011683} and \citep{xu2014robust} may be used in such cases.
-In Derivative Free Optimization (DFO) only a few or even one new data point is collected in each iteration to minimize the number of data points needed to obtain an optimal solution.
+For example, if the simulation of a process from which data is obtained takes several hours, then the choice of input parameters for the simulator might need to be carefully considered.
+Adaptive DoCE techniques such as those in \cite{CROMBECQ2011683} and \cite{xu2014robust} may be used in such cases.
+In Derivative-Free Optimization (DFO) only a few or even one new data point is collected in each iteration to minimize the number of data points needed to obtain an optimal solution.
 We refer to \cite{Conn2009IntroductionTD} for a detailed treatment on DFO.
 In addition to the availability or sourcing of the data, the size of the dataset also informs the choice of the learning approach.
-It is known that deep neural networks are able to exploit large datasets better than traditional algorithms such as logistic regression or support vector machine \citep{NgDeepLearn2020}.
+It is known that deep neural networks are able to exploit large datasets better than traditional algorithms such as logistic regression or support vector machines \citep{NgDeepLearn2020}.
 In contrast, methods such as kriging \citep{matheron1963principles} can be used with smaller datasets.
+Regardless of the size of the datasets, most data (especially those not generated with the use of simulators) need to be pre-processed before they can be used in the next step (learning).
+Examples of various pre-processing methods are given in \cite{mckinney2017python}.
+Whatever data collection, generation, and preprocessing approaches are used, the end result of this second step is a dataset that is ready to be used for training, testing, and validating the predictive algorithms.
+A review of the various data generation and preprocessing approaches used in the context of constraint learning is given in Section \ref{sec:dataHandlingReview}.